 Cervical degenerative disc disease

 Our intervertebral discs are the shock absorbers of the spine and allow for stresses (movement energy) to be absorbed.
 In a healthy disc the centre of the disc (nucleus pulposus) contains lots of water making it spongy.
 This aids its shock absorption role, just like a cushion.
 The outer layer of a disc is a harder ligament tissue (annulus) that holds the vertebrae together and gives the disc its ‘toughness’.
-Overtime, through natural aging, tearing of the annulus will occur.
+Overtime, through natural ageing, tearing of the annulus will occur.
 These tears will heal with scar tissue that isn’t as strong as the original tissue.
 This tearing allows the softer inner nucleus portion of the disc to lose its moisture by escaping, and the disc ultimately becomes less spongy and looses its ability to absorb spinal stresses.
-Because the disc(s) capacity to absorb load diminishes more tearing in the annulus and this vicious cycle continues.
+Because the disc(s) capacity to absorb load diminishes more tearing in the annulus occurs and this cycle continues.
 Because the spongy inner part of the disc is no longer absorbing the forces it should be, another structure must now help out with the shock absorption job.
 Unfortunately it is usually the outer layer of the disc (annulus) or the joints and bones of the spine (vertebrae) that were not designed for this.
 These structures start to degeneration from the pressure of their new shock absorption roles.
-Our body does have one strategy to help out, by trying to lay down more bone, in a final attempt to help out.
+Our body does have one strategy to help out – trying to lay down more bone as a final attempt to help out.
 Unfortunately, over time this new one leads to bone spurs and spinal stenosis.
 This is the lifelong cascade of cervical degenerative disc disease.